apache/james-project/src/adr/0047-jmap-push-over-websockets.md

  6. Bob's MUA is aware it needs to re-synchronize.
 It will perform resynch requests combining `Email/changes`, `Email/get`, `Mailbox/changes` and `Mailbox/get`.

+Event bus listener are created for each socket upon client requests, and removed upon disconnection or when PUSH is explicitly canceled by the client.

+In a multi-node settup, the event bus registration key mechanism described in [this ADR](0037-eventbus.md) and its [distributed implementation](0038-distributed-eventbus.md) ensures events are routed to the James servers holding client PUSH registration.
+We will use the AccountId as a base for a registration key.

 ## Alternatives

 The [JMAP RFC](https://tools.ietf.org/html/rfc8620) defines [event source](https://www.w3.org/TR/eventsource/) (Server